chenlabUIUC/OrientedPhaseDomain/README.md

 Open "Hyperspy EELS Mn White Line Ratio.ipynb" using JupyterNotebook.
 Instructions on how to use the code are included in the beginning of the code and in the comments.
 We used Pearson method for the calculations of Mn white line ratio (L3/L2).
 Run the codes as instructed in the notebook.
 An example of the low-loss and core-loss EELS data for a pristine cathode NP is provided for running the code.
-The code for generating the map of Mn white line ratio (L3/L2) is provided, together with an example data and the corresponding mask.
+The code for generating the map of Mn white line ratio (L3/L2) is provided, together with an example data and the corresponding mask of the cathode particle.